 - Message extensions: Give searchers the ability to send a message or email.

-- Promotion extensions: Provide promotional deals to your ads.
+- Promotion extensions: Provide promotional deals to your dental ad.

 Need help determining which ad extensions can be the most beneficial for your dental practice?